 Pay close attention to the bold text, it basically tells that, if you were given Administrative processing, then it will be processed in administrative processing.
 Also, see the screenshot below with status ‘Refused’, it is the same case number as above.

-You may watch the below YouTube Video, that covers the same details
+You may watch the below YouTube Video on 221g CEAC Status Administrative Processing, which covers the same details

 Why has the Status Changed from Administrative Processing to Refused Suddenly ?